 The scientific literature transcribes the examples of Forest Enets using Cyrillic, as well as numerous versions of Latin transcription.

-Neither Forest, nor Tundra Enets has any literary version.
+Neither Forest nor Tundra Enets has any literary version.
 Forest Enets took upon itself certain functions of the literary language (Enets page in a newspaper, Enets radio broadcasts, Enets language courses, Enets-Russian and Russian-Enets dictionary for schools), but it is due to the fact that its native speakers are the only ones to carry out any outreach and educational activities.
 At the same time, the use of Forest Enets as a literary language has no official status.

-Historically, the traditional territory of Forest Enets (Khantai Samoyeds, as they were called at the time) was somewhat further south (upstream along the Yenisei river) and extended beyond the modern Taimyr Municipal District.
-In the 17 th century (when we begin to find some documentary records of Enets), about 500 Forest Enets used to roam in the area between the Taz and Yenisei rivers, from Nizhnyaya Tunguska and Kureika to the upper and middle course of the Taz River, on the territory that corresponds today to the southeastern part of the Yamalo-Nenets Autonomous Okrug and the northwestern part of the Turukhansky District, Kranoyarsk Krai.
-In the 17 th – 18 th centuries, Enets had military confrontations with Russians, Selkups, and Nenets, which resulted in them being pushed further to the north and east, losing a considerable part of their lands, and suffering a decline in numbers.
-During the 18 th century, pushed by the Selkups arriving from the South, Forest Enets gradually moved northward, downstream along the Yenisei river, driving out Tundra Enets in their turn.
-In the second half of the 19 th century, there were only about 500 Enets left.
-Already in the 19 th century, some Forest Enets began to roam together with Tundra Enets and gradually switched to their language.
+Historically, the traditional territory of Forest Enets (Khantai Samoyeds, as they were called at the time) was somewhat further south (upstream along the Yenisei River) and extended beyond the modern Taimyr Municipal District.
+In the 17th century (when we begin to find some documentary records of Enets), about 500 Forest Enets used to roam in the area between the Taz and Yenisei rivers, from Nizhnyaya Tunguska and Kureika to the upper and middle course of the Taz River, on the territory that corresponds today to the southeastern part of the Yamalo-Nenets Autonomous Okrug and the northwestern part of the Turukhansky District, Kranoyarsk Krai.
+In the 17th – 18th centuries, Enets had military confrontations with Russians, Selkups, and Nenets, which resulted in them being pushed further to the north and east, losing a considerable part of their lands, and suffering a decline in numbers.
+During the 18th century, pushed by the Selkups arriving from the South, Forest Enets gradually moved northward, downstream along the Yenisei river, driving out Tundra Enets in their turn.
+In the second half of the 19th century, there were only about 500 Enets left.
+Already in the 19th century, some Forest Enets began to roam together with Tundra Enets and gradually switched to their language.

 Traditionally, Forest Enets were nomads and did not live in any settlements.
 However, the main locality associated with Forest Enets is the village of Potapovo.
 Today, Potapovo is included in Dudinka, an urban settlement, for administrative purposes.
 But in reality, it remains a rural settlement, which communicates with Dudinka via passenger ships Krasnoyarsk-Dudinka in summertime and by helicopters in winter.

-In Soviet period, Forest Enets were registered in Potapovo (and for a short time also in the no longer existing Nikolskoye), and today even those Enets who spend significant periods of time in tundra, associate themselves with this village.
+In the Soviet period, Forest Enets were registered in Potapovo (and for a short time also in the no longer existing Nikolskoye), and today even those Enets who spend significant periods of time in tundra, associate themselves with this village.

 Nowadays, there are probably even more Forest Enets speakers in Dudinka than in Potapovo.
 One can also find isolated native speakers in other settlements of Taimyr: Norilsk, Talnakh, Karaul, etc., as well as beyond it, in Krasnoyarsk and Saint-Petersburg.

-2010 Census data by localities
+2010 Census Data by Localities

 2010 Census |